Evejrobles/evejrobles.github.io/README.md

   Week 4: This week we formed our Capstone groups.
 Very excited to be working on the Mobile Punch Project.
 We also took the first part of our first exam.
 Happy to say I did better than I thought I would!

+  Week 5: This week I finished up the Drawing portion of my personal project now need to figure out how to get the coloring book part working.

+  Week 6: This week we started getting the entities fleshed out for Mobil Punch App front end.
+Happy to say that my typing speed is improving.